Keeping professional in business pending licensure appeal

 Fortunately, at least in the interim, we were able to save his license and allow him to provide for his family pending the outcome of the proceeding.

 Recently he had been summoned before the agency in charge of his professional license over some admitted criminal misdeeds in his past.
-He had made the mistake of appearing before the licensure agency and admitting his past transgressions without counsel, hoping to responsibly accept what he expected to be a short suspension — if any — get the matter behind him.
+He had made the mistake of appearing before the licensure agency and admitting his past transgressions without counsel, hoping to responsibly accept what he expected to be a short suspension — if any — and get the matter behind him.

 Instead, the agency decided to permanently revoke his professional license — immediately stopping him from making a living pending his own appeal.